mightykatun/mightykatun/README.md

+## 👋 Hey there!
-I'm a developer passionate about physics, aviation, engineering, open source, ...\
-I'm using this space to share projects and experiments.
-I work with languages like JavaScript, Python, and C++, and tools like React, Manim and Docker.
-I’m especially experienced with aerodynamics, AI, networking and server management
+I'm a developer with a focus on physics, aviation, engineering, and open source.
+This space showcases my technical work and ongoing projects.
+I work across a range of tools and languages including Python, C++, JavaScript, React, and Docker, with particular interests in computational physics and AI.
+I'm also experienced with server management and networking.

+## 📈 Stats
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=mightykatun&layout=compact&theme=city_lights)

-### 🔭 Interests
-- **Physics:** Simulations, computational models, especially **aerodynamics**
-- **Aviation:** It flies?
-Count me in
-- **AI:** I mess around with PyTorch for fun
-- **Open Source:** It's a basic human right

-### 📈 Stats
 ![](https://github-readme-stats.vercel.app/api?username=mightykatun&show_icons=true&theme=city_lights)